BECOME A FIREFIGHTER

 WHO ARE WE?

-We provide fire protection and emergency medical services to the Town of Yates and the Village of Lyndonville (total population in 2017 was 3,226).
+- We provide fire protection and emergency medical services to the Town of Yates and the Village of Lyndonville (total population in 2017 was 3,226) and all adjacent towns.

 Volunteer fire departments answer all kinds of calls: house fires, barn fires, brush fires, forest fires, car fires, HAZMAT situations– but did you know that we have more calls in response to EMS situations such as car accidents or medical emergencies than fires?
 As the population of the community ages, the ability of our firefighters to be first responders is critical.
 We can never have too many qualified people in our ranks.

-Fire Prevention Week, Oct.
-6-12, is the perfect time to review and practice your family's escape plan.
+Fire Prevention Week occurs every year on the week which contains October 9th.
+It begins on Sunday and runs through the next Saturday.
+Fire Prevention Week commemorates the devastating Great Chicago Fire which began on October 8, 1871.
+Fire Prevention Week is the perfect time to review and practice your family's escape plan.
 The No. 1 rule if a fire happens in your home: Get out, stay out and call for help.
 Never go back inside for anyone or anything.
 Call the fire department from outside your home.